-The project Description and Justification are intended to provide a detailed project scope and reason(s) that the project deserves funding over others.
+The project Description and Justification provide a detailed project scope and reason(s) that the project deserves funding over others.
 The Connection to Long-Range Transportation Planning Goals connects TIP projects to the long-range plan goals and strategies that the project helps the region to achieve.